Best Radon Test Kits for 2026: What Canadian Homeowners Need to Know

 Watchouts

-Placement and interpretation still matter
+Placement and patience matter

 Frequently Asked Questions